Paint by number: History

 The first patent for the paint-by-number technique was filed in 1923.
 Paint by Number in its popular form was created by the Palmer Show Card Paint Company.
 The owner of the company approached employee Dan Robbins with the idea for the project.
 After several iterations of the product, the company in 1951 introduced the Craft Master brand, which went on to sell over 12 million kits.
 This public response induced other companies to produce their own versions of painting by number.
 The Craft Master paint kit box tops proclaimed, "A BEAUTIFUL OIL PAINTING THE FIRST TIME YOU TRY."

-In the 1960s, the first images of Mars were completed like a painting by numbers.

 Following the death of Max Klein in 1993, his daughter Jacquelyn Schiffman donated the Palmer Paint Co. archives to the Smithsonian Museum of American History.
 The archival materials have been placed in the museum's Archives Center where they have been designated collection #544, the "Paint by Number Collection".

 In 1992, Michael O'Donoghue and Trey Speegle organized and mounted a show of O'Donoghue's paint-by-number collection in New York City at the Bridgewater/Lustberg Gallery.
-After O'Donoghue's death in 1994, the Smithsonian Institution's National Museum of American History exhibited many key pieces from O'Donoghue's collection, now owned by Speegle, along with works from other collectors in 2001.
+After O'Donoghue's death, the Smithsonian Institution's National Museum of American History exhibited many key pieces from O'Donoghue's collection, now owned by Speegle, along with works from other collectors in 2001.

-In 2008, a private collector in Massachusetts assembled over 6,000 paint-by-number works dating back to the 1950s from eBay and other American collectors to create the Paint By Number Museum, the world's largest online archive of paint-by-number works.
-In 2011, the Museum of Modern Art in New York accepted four early designs of paint by number by Max Klein for its Department of Architecture and Design, donated by Jacquelyn Schiffman.
+In 2008, a private collector in Massachusetts assembled over 6,000 paint-by-number works dating back to the 1950s from eBay and other American collectors to create the Paint By Number Museum, a registered 501(c)(3) non-profit organization which has become the world's largest online archive of paint-by-number works.
+The private collector's identity has remained an open question and subject of speculation.
+In 2011, the Museum of Modern Art in New York accepted four early designs of paint by number by Max S. Klein for its Department of Architecture and Design, donated by Jacquelyn Schiffman.

-In May 2011, Dan Robbins and Palmer Paint Products, Inc., together developed and brought to market a new 60th-anniversary paint-by-number set.
-This collectors set was created in memory of the survivors and those who had lost their lives on September 11, 2001, and depicts the Twin Towers standing in spirit across the Manhattan skyline.

-On April 1, 2019, Dan Robbins died in Sylvania, Ohio, at the age of 93.
+In 2026, London Zoo celebrated their 200 year anniversary by organising the largest paint by number of all time, with 14,000 people participating.